xaviergonz/T4Immutable/README.md

 ```

 ## How do I start?
+#### Old-style (.NET Framework) projects
+1. Install the T4Immutable nuget package
+2. Use "**Build - Transform All T4 Templates**" or right click on the _T4Immutable/T4Immutable.tt_ file and click "**Run custom tool**".

-Just install the T4Immutable nuget package and then use ¨**Build - Transform All T4 Templates**¨. *Remember to do this everytime you update the package or any of your immutable classes change.* If you want to automate it there are plugins out there that auto-run T4 templates before build such as [AutoT4](https://github.com/bennor/AutoT4).
+*Remember to do this everytime you update the package or any of your immutable classes change.* If you want to automate it there are plugins out there that auto-run T4 templates before build such as [AutoT4](https://github.com/bennor/AutoT4).

+### New-style (.NET Core, .NET Standard, UWP, Portable Class Libraries...)
+Since right now NuGet does not support copying files to the project itself you will need to follow the next steps:

+1. Install the T4Immutable nuget package
+2. Create a folder in the root of your project named "T4Immutable"
+3. Download the T4Immutable sources at https://github.com/xaviergonz/T4Immutable/archive/master.zip
+4. Extract the folder _src/content/T4Immutable_ (inside the ZIP) to the _T4Immutable_ folder of your project

+"**Build - Transform All T4 Templates**" **won't work**, so you will need to right click the file _T4Immutable/T4Immutable.tt_ and click on "**Run custom tool**" whenever you want to regenerate your templates.

+_You will need to do 2 and 3 everytime you update this nuget package._

+As soon as NuGet gets better support for this (or someone tells me how to do it) for new-style projects there will be an update to do this automatically like it is done for old-style .NET projects.

 ## What's needed to make an immutable class?
 Just mark the class with the use the `[ImmutableClass]` attribute.
 The class will be auto-checked to meet the following constraints before code generation takes place: